Iano-theDev/0x22_alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## 9 Contains 'a'
 Write a script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa

+## 10 Get a state
+Write a script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa\